raducu5700u/CommandWave/README.md

     * Within code blocks (` ``` `), click:
         * **Copy**: Copies the code (with variables substituted) to the clipboard.
         * **Execute**: Sends the code (with variables substituted) to the *currently active* terminal tab for execution.
+        * **Edit**: Double-click on a code block to edit it.
+Press Ctrl+Enter or click the Save button to save changes.
     * Links within playbooks to other .md files will load those playbooks, while external links open in new tabs.
     * Create cross-references between playbooks using the syntax: `[Link Text](playbook:playbook_name.md)`.
+    * Playbooks synchronize across browser sessions and persist between sessions.
 5.  **Search**:
     * Use the search bar to find lines within any loaded playbook's content.
     * Results show the filename, line number, and content.
 Click on a result to open that playbook.
 6.  **Notes**:
     * Click "Global Notes" or "Tab Notes" in the header to toggle the respective side panels.
     * Content is saved automatically as you type.
+    * Notes persist between sessions.
 7.  **Error Handling**:
     * The application displays dedicated error modals with clear messages for various error conditions.
     * These modals include specific guidance on how to resolve common issues.